kheil44/arabic/letsdothis.md

 ### ---------------------------------------------

 ### not so good. but....;;;

+Subject pronouns in Arabic do not have suffixes or prefixes because they stand alone as independent words that represent the subject of a sentence.
+Unlike possessive pronouns, which modify nouns and indicate ownership, subject pronouns are used to indicate who is performing the action of the verb.

+Here’s a brief explanation of why suffixes or prefixes are not applicable to subject pronouns:

+1. **Independence**: Subject pronouns function independently in a sentence.
+For example, "أَنَا" (I) or "هُوَ" (he) can stand alone without needing to attach to a noun.

+2. **Function**: Their primary role is to indicate the subject of the verb, and they do not modify nouns or indicate possession, which is the role of possessive pronouns.

+3. **Clarity**: Using independent subject pronouns helps to clarify who is performing the action, especially in sentences where the subject might not be immediately clear.

+In contrast, possessive pronouns are used to show ownership and are typically attached to the noun they modify, which is why they have specific suffixes or prefixes.

 Thank you for your feedback, and I apologize for the inconsistencies.
 Here’s the corrected and consistent table for both subject and possessive pronouns, ensuring that the possessive pronouns are clearly defined and match the format you provided:

 ### Subject Pronouns